 Plum Vs Moneybox… the winner

-These apps are always close ones to call, especially when they have so many features.
-But Moneybox is the winner because it has more investment features, and the monthly fee is lower.
+These apps are always close ones to call, especially when they have so many features to consider.
+But Plum is the winner.
+Just.
+You can use it for free, it has a great autosave feature and the interest rates for your cash are better.

 If you want to find out more about the apps and all their features, take a look at my Plum review or Moneybox review.